AdarshSingh-ASR/WebSentinel/README.md

 **🏆 Enjoy automated website testing with AI-powered insights!**

 WebSentinel combines the power of modern web development with Portia AI's intelligent, controllable agent framework to create a comprehensive, user-friendly testing solution.
+It can also be used to scrap things as well.

 **Built for AgentHack 2025** - Demonstrating the future of AI-powered web automation and testing through Portia's agent capabilities.